Amir-Rastkhadiv/fun-gym/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

-- The developer evaluated the Fun Gym website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).

-- For improving the quality of web pages, the Fun gym developer used the Lighthouse automated tool.
+- For improving the quality of web pages, the Fun gym developer used the [Lighthouse](https://developers.google.com/web/tools/lighthouse)automated tool.
 The audit covers performance, accessibility, progressive web apps, SEO, etc.

 - The developer evaluated the Fun Gym website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).